jskaza/my-foster-dogs/content/dogs/samson.md

 img_dir: "samson"
 ---

-I only has Samson for one night.
+I only had Samson for one night.
 He is best described as a lovable beefcake.
 He was very well-behaved and got along well with other dogs.
 Everybody at the dog park adored him.